open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 ### Reconciling Components

-Next up we created a `ComponentVersion` custom resource in order to reconcile the component from the registry:
+Next up we create a `ComponentVersion` custom resource in order to reconcile the component from the registry:

 ```
 echo > ./components/componentversion.yaml <<EOF